Vedantshah007/5G-network-security-analysis/README.md

 ```

 ### 2. Eavesdropping on 5G Traffic
--Captured packets using Wireshark during the simulation.
+- Captured packets using Wireshark during the simulation.
--Identified traffic patterns and potential security leaks from UDP/TCP traffic logs.
+- Identified traffic patterns and potential security leaks from UDP/TCP traffic logs.
--Analyzed headers and payloads to determine the sensitivity of intercepted data.
+- Analyzed headers and payloads to determine the sensitivity of intercepted data.

 ```bash
 ./ns3 run AttackSimulations/eaves_droping.cc
 ```

 ### 3. DoS Attack Simulation
--Simulated a DoS attack to flood the network with excessive traffic.
+- Simulated a DoS attack to flood the network with excessive traffic.
--Monitored the impact on latency, throughput, and resource availability.
+- Monitored the impact on latency, throughput, and resource availability.
--Evaluated the system's resilience against high traffic loads and identified potential bottlenecks.
+- Evaluated the system's resilience against high traffic loads and identified potential bottlenecks.

 ```bash
 ./ns3 run AttackSimulations/dos.cc
 ```

 ### 4. Man In The Middle Attack Analysis
--Set up an MITM attack by intercepting and modifying packets in transit.
+- Set up an MITM attack by intercepting and modifying packets in transit.
--Used custom scripts to replicate unauthorized access to sensitive communications.
+- Used custom scripts to replicate unauthorized access to sensitive communications.
--Evaluated how encryption and authentication mechanisms could mitigate such attacks.
+- Evaluated how encryption and authentication mechanisms could mitigate such attacks.

 ```bash
 ./ns3 run AttackSimulations/man_in_middle.cc